VisualComposer/builder/readme.txt

 8. Create any layouts fast and easy - Visual Composer is a pixel-perfect layout builder that helps to structure content the way you want it.

 == Changelog ==

+= 31.1 =
+*Release Date - 2020-11-25*
+#### Free:
+- Fix: The stretching option works properly for rows and inner rows
+- Fix: Custom elements are displayed properly in the Add Content window

 = 31.0 =
 *Release Date - 2020-11-17*